 When a fever manifests itself, it is often a sign that the body is fighting something.
 Some fevers are fairly low and may not require any attention at all.
 However, extremely high fevers could be the sign of a more serious condition and may require immediate medical attention.

 Symptoms such as swollen, inflamed, and painful nasal cavities as well as headaches can be signs of a sinus infection.
 Although the condition is frequently caused by a virus, a sinus infection can still exist well after many of the virus symptoms have cleared.
 Particularly for patients who experience sinus infection symptoms for longer than a week, it is a good idea to follow up with a physician.

 If experiencing a sore throat that makes it painful to swallow, it may be time to visit the urgent care for a strep test.
 The staff can swab the throat and have results back in minutes.
 Those testing positive for strep throat often require antibiotic treatment.

 Symptoms such as an urgency to urinate, cloudy, bloody or foul smelling urine, pain or a feeling of pressure in the belly or back may point to a urinary tract infection.
 UTIs are very common and require a simple urine sample to diagnose the infection.

-When it comes to the illnesses we treat, make plans to visit your local urgent care center in Conroe, TX for a diagnosis, some relief, and a healthy dose of peace of mind.
+When it comes to the illnesses we treat, make plans to visit your local Conroe urgent care center for a diagnosis, some relief, and a healthy dose of peace of mind.